An Evaluation of Bayesian Methods for Bathymetry-based Localization of Autonomous Underwater Robots: Related Work

 \section{Related Work}

 Underwater localization using landmark-based methods with acoustic sensors has been widely studied.
-For these methods, ranging-type sonars including the single-beam, profiling, and multi-beam varieties have been used~\cite{paull2014auv}.
+For these methods, ranging-type sonars including the single-beam profiling, and multi-beam varieties have been used~\cite{paull2014auv}.
 Multi-beam and profiling sonars collect multiple measurements, and they can give more accurate results than single-beam sonars.
-Table \ref{tb:related} summarizes the selected existing localization algorithms. $(\phi, \theta, \psi)$ represents the Euler angles, $(u, v, w)$ is the AUV velocity in the body-fixed frame, and $(b_{x}, b_{y})$ is the velocity bias.
+Table \ref{tb:related} summarizes selected existing localization algorithms. $(\phi, \theta, \psi)$ represents the Euler angles, $(u, v, w)$ is the AUV velocity in the body-fixed frame, and $(b_{x}, b_{y})$ is the velocity bias.

-Although DVL, multi-beam sonar, and profiling sonar-based methods yield better results (\textit{e.g.}, \cite{ura2006terrain,fairfield2008active,nakatani2009terrain,teixeira2017robust}), such sensors can be prohibitively expensive.
+Although DVL, multi-beam sonar, and profiling sonar-based methods yield better results than those with single-beam sonar (\textit{e.g.}, \cite{ura2006terrain,fairfield2008active,nakatani2009terrain,teixeira2017robust}), such sensors can be prohibitively expensive.

 Single-beam sonars use a narrow acoustic projection to measure altitude and are thus vulnerable to noise.
 However, they have been widely adopted to solve localization problems since they are among the most affordable acoustic sensors~\cite{melo2017survey}.
 Williams and Mahon \cite{williams2003terrain} proposed a localization algorithm based on the PF, but the computational burden of the algorithm is heavy.
 Meduna et al. \cite{meduna2008low} presented a point mass filter (PMF)-based algorithm, but it is limited to the $(x,y)$ positions of an AUV.
 Kim and Kim \cite{kim2014nonlinear} used a single-beam sonar with the MPF and estimated the 6-DOF position and orientation of an AUV along with the velocity.
-However, the algorithm requires highly accurate IMU data which requires costly, high-end IMUs.
+However, the algorithm requires a highly-accurate IMU, which can be rather expensive.